Clarence A. Price Home Movies Collection

 Sometime in the mid-2000s, Janie Price King of Sunset Beach, NC, the daughter of Clarence A. Price, had many of the reels transferred to DVD by a commercial video transfer firm.
 Unfortunately, the frame rate used for this transfer sometimes does not match the correct frame rate for the films, creating the "jumpy," digital blur that sometimes appears when subjects are in motion.
 In addition, the poor quality of the original reels sometimes causes the footage to flutter or cycle through its frame.
 There is no way to correct these issues on this video file.

 In response to these issues, though, Digital Watauga arranged with Ms. King in late 2016 to digitize the original home movie reels one at a time.
 Of the 26 surviving reels, 10 had deteriorated to the point that they were no longer able to pass through projection equipment.
 As a result, the DVD footage contains some scenes that survive in no other location since they can no longer be reproduced from the original reels.
 Most notably, the footage of the 1949 Watauga County Centennial Parade is one of these reels.
-In total, this collection contains the early 2000s DVD transfer plus the 16 reels that were digitized for Digital Watauga in 2016.
+In total, this collection contains the mid-2000s DVD transfer plus the 16 reels that were digitized for Digital Watauga in 2016.

 Clarence Alton Price was born in Gaston County, NC, on May 15, 1904.
 He married his wife, Louvenia "Billie" Etheridge Price (1908-2000), on December 16, 1933.
 According to a Watauga Democrat article from November 9, 1939, Clarence A. Price appears to have taken over as assistant manager at the Daniel Boone Hotel early that month, arriving in Boone from his former position with the Elwood Hotel in High Point, NC.
 Later that month, Price was listed as the manager of the Daniel Boone Hotel in a newspaper advertisement.
 The Prices continuted to operate the Daniel Boone Hotel for a total of 37 years.
 Clarence A. Price passed away on January 21, 1982.